 First Black Hole Candidate

 Astronomers designate Cygnus X-1 as the first probable black hole.
 This binary star system emits strong bursts of X-rays as matter is literally crushed out of existence by the black hole.
 It is one of the strongest X-ray sources seen from Earth.

 May 14, 1973

 First U.S. Space Station

-The United States launches Skylab, the first U.S. space station.
-It will be occupied by three crews and over the next few years will be an important arena for a number of scientific experiments.
+NASA launches Skylab, the first United States space station.
+The station experiences some damage during launch but will be repaired and occupied by three crews over the next few years.
+It also will become an important platform for a number of scientific experiments.

 May 25, 1973

 The United States launches Skylab 2, carrying the first crew to visit the new Skylab station.
 The three-member crew repairs damage sustained by Skylab station during its launch.
 They spend 28 days in space, setting a new space duration record for American astronauts.

 July 17, 1975

 American Apollo and Soviet Soyuz spacecraft dock in what is the first international spacecraft rendezvous.
 Known as the Apollo-Soyuz Test Project, this important mission proves that U.S. and Russian crews can work together successfully in space.
 The Apollo spacecraft is launched with a special docking mechanism to allow the two spacecraft to join together.
 While docked, the two crews perform both joint and separate scientific experiments, including an arranged eclipse of the Sun.